 2: Great Wall of China Marathon

-Organized since 1999 on a part of the Great Wall of China, this marathon is obviously much more demanding than a classic event with a little more than 5,000 steps to cover.
-Each year, 2,500 runners take the start of this marathon, while a half marathon and an 8.5 km "Fun Run" are also on the program.
-The start is given in the ancient fortress of Huangyaguan.
-A time barrier of six hours has been put in place for runners who have not reached the steps leading to the wall at the 34th kilometer.
-Note that there are two distinct races: the Great Wall Marathon (which runs on the Great Wall of China for 30% of its course) and the Great Wall of China Marathon, which is more demanding with 80% of the course on the Great Wall.
+Organized since 1999 on part of the Great Wall of China, this marathon is obviously much more demanding than a classic event, with just over 5,000 steps to cover.
+Every year, 2,500 runners take part in this marathon, while a half marathon and an 8.5 km "Fun Run" are also on the program.
+The start is in the ancient fortress of Huangyaguan.
+A six-hour time barrier has been put in place for runners who have not reached the steps leading up to the wall at the 34th kilometer.
+Please note that there are two separate races: the Great Wall Marathon (which uses the Great Wall of China for 30% of its course) and the more demanding Great Wall of China Marathon, with 80% of the course on the Great Wall.

 3: Baikal Ice Marathon (BIM)